About Sangham

 Sangham exists as an extension of this orientation: a space where practice is taken seriously, questions are welcomed, and the work is allowed to mature at a human pace.

 Sangham currently operates as a fully online practice.
 Sessions are conducted via video call, which has made it possible to work with people across South Africa and internationally.
-This shift has proven to be a genuine fit for the nature of the work.
-The quality of attention that matters most in this process is not diminished by the absence of a shared physical space.
+In practice, this format tends to suit the kind of relational, reflective work offered here well.
+The quality of attention that matters most is not diminished by the absence of a shared physical space.

 The quieter the mind becomes, the more it can hear.